-E.03 Non-Discrimination and Equal Opportunity E.03.1 Action The company has systems in place to ensure its operations base their recruitment and employment practices on the principle of equal opportunity, in order to prevent all forms of discrimination in the workplace and promote workforce diversity.
-Examples of relevant Kinds of Evidence • Relevant toolbox, toolkits, guidelines, operating procedures • Guidelines on implementation of non-discrimination policies • Other relevant evidence Can your company demonstrate at the corporate level that it has systems in place to ensure its operations: a.
+E.03 Non-Discrimination and Equal Opportunity base their recruitment and employment practices on the Examples of relevant Kinds of Evidence Relevant toolbox, toolkits, guidelines, operating procedures Guidelines on implementation of non-discrimination policies Other relevant evidence Can your company demonstrate at the corporate level that it has systems in place to ensure its operations: a.
 Take specific measures to reflect its non-discrimination policies in their terms and conditions? b.
 Take specific measures to implement trainings to raise awareness of discrimination among management staff and workers or take other actions aiming at preventing and addressing issues of discrimination in the workplace? c.
 Set targets regarding diversity and inclusivity in its recruitment and employment practices?
 E.04 Rights to Organise, Collective Bargaining and Freedom of Associa ation E.04.1 Action The company has systems in place to ensure its operations actively respect the rights of workers to organise, collective bargaining and freedom of association.
 Examples of relevant Kinds of Evidence Relevant toolbox, toolkits, guidelines, operating procedures Guidelines on implementation of non-discrimination policies Other relevant evidence Can your company demonstrate at the corporate level that it has systems in place to ensure its operations respect the rights of workers to: a.
 Organise, including by granting access to designated areas for labour organisers to meet with workers? b.
 Collective bargaining, including by developing formal collective bargaining agreements? c.
-Freedom of association, including by allowing union meetings on site?
-Carol followare criticals
+Freedom of association, including by allowing union meetings on site? - Suiei relevant evidence